 go big, or not

 Women have more options than ever when it comes to breast implants.
 While some still request very firm, full, forever-21 breasts, the trend right now is to opt for a more natural-looking implant.
 “We can help women get the look they are after.
-In my shutterstock_174787958practice, I have fewer women wanting that very ‘augmented’ look and more wanting an enhancement with a natural augmentation,” says Dr. Marissa Tenenbaum, director of plastic and reconstructive surgery at Washington University School of Medicine.
+In my practice, I have fewer women wanting that very ‘augmented’ look and more wanting an enhancement with a natural augmentation,” says Dr. Marissa Tenenbaum, director of plastic and reconstructive surgery at Washington University School of Medicine.

 “As women live longer and healthier lives, their desire to look better no matter what their age also increases,” says Dr. Michele Koo, plastic surgeon with Aesthetic & Hand Surgery Institute.
 “The sizes requested are as varied as the number of women who request them.
 But the age for first-time breast augmentation is increasing significantly.
 The age and lifestyle of the patient tends to determine the requested size rather than popular trends or what is in social media.”